“I want a divorce but my wife doesn’t!”

 I Want to Divorce My Wife: The Truth About Getting a Divorce

-There's a common misconception that when a husband wants a divorce, his wife has the option of not giving him one.
+There's a common misconception that when a husband wants a divorce, his spouse has the option of not giving him one.

 But the reality is that if you want to get a divorce, then you'll both be getting a divorce.